Last Updated on February 5, 2021 by George

 People need to feel that they are still moving forward and growing in their professional career.

 They need to own one thing to aspire too.
-If there is no career ladder or structure for advancement, the employee understands they will look for another career, elsewhere.
+If there is no career ladder or structure for advancement, the employee understands they will look for another career, elsewhere, and quit

-In the meantime, they are way more likely to be bored, unhappy, and resentful–things that affect performance and the entire team’s morale.
+In the meantime, they are way more likely to be bored, unhappy, and resentful-.
+Those things, that affect performance and the entire team’s morale.

 Exhaust with too much work